Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 Indiana doesn't have any state-level licensing requirements for HVAC contractors; however, most cities and municipalities have their own regulations.
 Be sure that you check with your local government and verify the business license of any company you hire.
-Checking reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can aid your decision.
+Checking reviews on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can assist your decision.
 Choose a company with great reviews and stories of positive customer experiences.

 Always get HVAC estimates in writing before work begins.
 A thorough quote will cover costs for both materials and labor.
 Confirm that you agree to all terms before signing the contract.

 You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
 During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
-You may also consider installing a smart thermostat.
+You may also consider getting a smart thermostat.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).